 Do you have difficulty reading body language and facial expressions?

-Difficulties in developing, maintaining and understanding relationships, ranging, for example, from difficulties in adjusting behaviour to suit various social contexts; to difficulties in sharing imaginative play or making friends; to lack of interest in peers.
+Difficulties in developing, maintaining and understanding how to make and keep relationships, ranging, for example, from difficulties in adjusting behaviour to suit various social contexts; to difficulties in sharing imaginative play or making friends.

 Do you find it difficult to understand how other people are feeling or reacting to what you are saying?